 Aldar runs Yas Island, the Abu Dhabi one percenter Emirati (as if there was anything less) playground.
 Yas is the home of Ferrari World, water theme parks and golf courses.
 Aldar also owns a number of large development properties in the city, including the new Aviation Towers, a sort of Love Boat-inspired condominium for jet-setting airline workers.

-There is no way American investors can get in on these markets, unless they get a local broker in the U.A.E.
+There is no way American retail investors can get in on these markets, unless they get a local broker in the U.A.E.

 Bubble Prone?